gilch/hissp/docs/macro_tutorial.rst

    <function <lambda> at ...>

 Now the formula looks right,
+but look at the compiled Python output.
-but this lambda takes no parameters!
+This lambda takes no parameters!
 Python injections hide information that code-reading macros need to work.
+A macro that doesn't have to read the code, like our ``L3``, would have worked fine.

-The macro was unable to detect any matching symbols because it doesn't look inside the string.
+The code-reading macro was unable to detect any matching symbols because it doesn't look inside the injected strings.
 In principle it *could have*,
 but it might be a lot more work if you want it to be reliable.
-It could function if the parameters also appeared outside the string, but at that point, you might as well use a normal lambda.
+It could function if the highest parameter also appeared outside the string, but at that point, you might as well use a normal lambda.

 Regex might be good enough for a simple case like this,